MarleaM/Anti-Spotify/resources/documentation/setup.md

-# How to get Anti_Spotify Working on your Local Environment
+# How to get OffBeets Working on your Local Environment

-blah blah blah git clone stuff

-Make sure to do the setup steps in this order.
+First, make sure you have forked and cloned the repo into your desired directory.
+Then, follow the setup steps in this order.

 ## Backend